hannahtrautmann/Final-Project/README.md

 Rmarkdown file:

   Analysis_of_qPCR_data_final_project.Rmd - this file contains the exploratory analysis of preliminary qPCR data, along with verification that the code could be applied to different datasets.
+This file includes all R code.

+HTML file:

+Analysis_of_qPCR_data_final_project.html - this file contains the exploratory analysis of preliminary qPCR data, along with verification that the code could be applied to different datasets.
+This file includes only the output, but none of the R code.

 Word file:

  Trautmann_Final_Project_paper.doc - this file contains a brief paper to explain the work that was done to generate the data for this analysis, as well as a detailed description of how the calculations were completed.